-Front door wreaths are a beautiful addition to fall decor but can be expensive to purchase and awkward to store.
-I make my own gorgeous fall leaves front door wreath from fallen leaves to save both $$ and storage space (it's biodegradable so you can throw it away at the end of the season with no guilt).
+Front door wreaths are a beautiful addition to your home but they are expensive to purchase and take up lots of storage space.
+Make this gorgeous fall leaves wreath for $0!
+You'll save money and storage space… plus the biodegradable wreath can be throw it away at the end of the season with no guilt.

 This post uses affiliate links.
 They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies & Disclosures.